Using HAProxy for Load Balancing

 Note

 This configuration block specifies a frontend node named haproxynode, which is bound to all network interfaces on port 80.
-It will listen for HTTP connections (it is possible to use TCP mode for other purposes) and it will use the back end backendnodes.
+It will listen for HTTP connections (TCP mode can be used for other purposes) and direct traffic to the back end group, backendnodes.

 2. Add the back end configuration: